luohancfd/FluidDynamicTools/DS1V/Instruction.md

     4. Sample shock:
         - Now, use `DS1_openmp_reac_sample.f90`, modify the `NSCELLS` and `NSVELS` at the beginning of the code to match your input for previous run.
 And sample the shock.

+### 1D Couette follow without chemical reaction
+1. Set the following flags
+    - IRELAX = 1, set Zr and Zv based on your need
+    - IREAC = 0 with IRM = 0 (no reaction)
+    - QCTMODEL = 2, regular LB+AHO, keep it simple
+    - appropriate values of AMEG, MOLSC and NCIS to have sample cell along the domain
+2. Run multiple cases with script `run_couette.pbs` and `resample.sh` or do it manually.
+What you need to do is first to run an unsteady case, until you get a good linear profile of velocity.
+Then you run the steady case (use `NSEED > 9999` to make `ISF=0`) to sample the properties you need.

 ## Special tags
 - MF-DSMC-Correct: correct of `VHS` and `ZV` for MF-DSMC model
 - trick: trick Israel made
 - WARNING: something you should be careful with

+## Change log

+- July 25th 2019: A new variables `CSH` is added to `READ/WRITE_RESTART`.
+The size of variables `VARSP` and `VAR` is changed. `NSEED > 9999` will make `ISF=0`.
+These three things may cause incompatibility with old version.